nerves-project/nerves_examples/hello_erlang/README.md

 ## Using

-The images pull in the standard `nerves_init_gadget` infrastructure for bringing up networking and other initialization steps.
+The images pull in the standard `nerves_pack` infrastructure for bringing up networking and other initialization steps.
 See the `config/config.exs` for network parameters and other configuration.